LatviaOfficial Name: Republic of Latvia

 Entry, Exit & Visa Requirements

-- If you plan to stay in Latvia more than 90 days, you must apply for temporary residence.
+- If you plan to stay in Latvia more than 90 days, you must apply for temporary residence or check with the Latvian Citizenship and Migration Department if you are eligible to extend your stay.

 - A criminal records check from the United States, which can be requested through the FBI, is required for a temporary residence permit.
 You must also submit proof of identity and a set of ink-rolled fingerprint impressions.